calebschoepp/caleb-www/content/blog/2022/year-in-review-2022.md

 {{< begin_task_list >}}

-- [ ] Complete Justin Guitar Grade 3 ang finish 3 modules in Justin Guitar Grade 4.
+- [ ] Complete Justin Guitar Grade 3 and finish 3 modules in Justin Guitar Grade 4.
 - [ ] Complete Justin Guitar Ear Training and Theory up to Grade 3.
 - [ ] Learn to use a looper with [this](https://learnpracticeplay.com/loop-school-signup/) course.
 - [ ] Keep playing in front of family and friends to practice performing.